I’m (insert age here) am I too old/young to learn a musical instrument?

 We must be Beaumont Streets best kept secret; we get asked this question all the time.
-Our studio address is Level 1 Suite 3/133-135 Beaumont St. We are across the road from the Greater Building Society & 3 Bean Espresso, in a building called the H.P Chambers Building.
+Our studio address is Level 1 Suite 3/133-135 Beaumont St. We are across the road from the Greater Building Society & directly above the Retro Wardrobe, in a building called the H.P Chambers Building.
 Go through the set of doors next to the tattoo shop, walk up the stairs & we are on the first floor.

 I’ve had lessons before & all I learnt was boring finger/rhythm exercises & scales, is that what you do?

 No, no, no. We believe learning music should be fun first & foremost.
 That’s why at Reynolds & Co, lessons are customised to each individual student, lessons go at your own pace & you get to learn what inspires you.

 That’s not to say that you won’t learn any finger exercises or scales, no, far from it my friend!

 Where as you will learn exercises & scales from time to time in lessons, they will be taught in a more fun & practical way, so instead of just learning a “boring” scale, you will learn how scales are used to create killer guitar solos, bass lines, melodies & even how every song is based on some kind of scale.
 You will get the opportunity to jam with the teachers, using your new found knowledge of scales & theory to make up your own songs/guitar solos/bass lines/drum beats.
 We’ve had students begin writing music after just one lesson of theory.
 So no, there will be no learning of “boring” scales here!

 I want to learn (insert song name/style of music); will you teach me how to play it?

 Absolutely!
 If we don’t know how to play it, we will figure it out for you.

 Help, I’m doing the HSC this year & I don’t know what to do!